 For example, Ruth Barnett performed over 40,000 illegal abortions in Portland, Oregon without a single fatality.
 She said:

-Some of the better-off women would go to Mexico for assured confidentiality, and the situation was the same there.
+Some of the better-off women would go to Mexico, and the situation was similar there.
 One Zero Population Growth (ZPG) writer describes a glowing report from a young woman she referred to an abortionist in Mexico City:

 These statistics expose the lie of back-alley abortions.

 Legalizing Abortions Doesn’t Make It Safe

 Unfortunately, Matulis’ vivid description of pre-Roe back-alley abortions more closely fits what happens in many legal abortion mills operating today.